Russians push toward Ukraine's capital; residents take cover

 Associated Press

-It was not immediately clear how far Russian troops had advanced.
-Ukrainian officials reported some success in fending off assaults, but fighting persisted near the capital.
-Skirmishes reported on the edge of the city suggested that small Russian units were trying to clear a path for the main forces.
+Central Kyiv appeared quiet Saturday, and skirmishes reported on the edge of the city suggested that small Russian units were trying to clear a path for the main forces.
+Britain’s defense ministry said Saturday that the bulk of Russian forces were 19 miles (30 kilometers) from the middle of the city.

+Kyiv mayor Vitali Klitschko extended a curfew he imposed two days ago to run from 5 p.m. until 8 a.m.
+He said “all civilians on the street during the curfew will be considered members of the enemy’s sabotage and reconnaissance groups.”

+Ukraine’s health minister reported Saturday that 198 people, including three children, have been killed and more than 1,000 others have been wounded during Europe’s largest ground offensive since World War II.
+It was unclear whether the figure included both military and civilian casualties.

-A missile struck a high-rise apartment building in the city’s southwestern outskirts near one of Kyiv’s two passenger airports, Mayor Vitali Klitchsko said, leaving a jagged hole of ravaged apartments over several floors.
+In Kyiv, a missile struck a high-rise apartment building in the southwestern outskirts near one of Kyiv’s two passenger airports, leaving a jagged hole of ravaged apartments over several floors.
 A rescue worker said six civilians were injured.

-The mayor extended a 10 p.m.-7 a.m. curfew he imposed two days to run from 5 p.m. until 8 a.m. as of Saturday.

-“All civilians on the street during the curfew will be considered members of the enemy’s sabotage and reconnaissance groups,” Klitschko said.

-The conflict has already driven hundreds of thousands of Ukrainians from their homes.
+The conflict has driven thousands of Ukrainians from their homes in search of safety.
 U.N. officials said more than 120,000 Ukrainians have left the country for Poland, Moldova and other neighboring nations.

-Saturday’s street clashes followed two days of massive air and missile strikes as Russian soldiers moved in from the north, east and south.
-The assault pummeled bridges, schools and residential neighborhoods, and resulted in hundreds of casualties.

 It was unclear in the fog of war how much of Ukraine was still under Ukrainian control and how much Russian forces have seized.
-Russia’s defense ministry claimed the Russian military had taken full control of the southern city of Melitopol, about 22 miles (35 kilometer)s inland from the Azov Sea coast, and said Russia-backed separatists had made significant gains in the eastern region of Donbas.
+Western governments claimed stiff Ukrainian resistance had slowed the Russian advance, and Russia does not yet control Ukraine’s skies.

-Ukrainian and Western officials, however, say Ukrainian forces have managed to slow the Russian advance.
-Ukraine’s Infrastructure Ministry said a Russian missile was shot down before dawn Saturday as it headed for the dam of the sprawling water reservoir that serves Kyiv.
+Ukraine’s Infrastructure Ministry said a Russian missile was shot down before dawn Saturday as it headed for the dam of the sprawling water reservoir that serves Kyiv, and Ukraine said a Russian military convoy was destroyed near the city early Saturday.

-Western officials believe Russian President Vladimir Putin is determined to overthrow Ukraine’s government and replace it with a regime of his own.
-The invasion represented Putin’s boldest effort yet to redraw the map of Europe and revive Moscow’s Cold War-era influence.
-It triggered new international efforts to end the invasion, including direct sanctions on Putin.
+In addition to Kyiv, the Russian assault appeared to focus on Ukraine’s coastline, stretching from the Black Sea port of Odesa, in the west near the border with Romania, to the Azov Sea port of Mariupol in the east.

+If the Russian troops succeed, Ukraine will be cut off from access to all of its sea ports, which are vital for its economy.
+In Mariupol, Ukrainian soldiers guarded bridges and blocked people from the seashore area amid concerns the Russian navy could launch an assault from the sea.

+The Russian military said Friday that they claimed control of Melitopol, about 35 kilometers (22 miles) inland from the Sea of Azov.

-Zelenskyy offered renewed assurance Saturday that the country’s military would stand up to the Russian invasion.
-In a defiant video recorded on a downtown Kyiv street, he said he remained in the city and that claims the Ukrainian military would put down arms were false.
+Zelenskyy issued a defiant video recorded on a downtown Kyiv street early Saturday, saying he remained in the city and that claims the Ukrainian military would put down arms were false.

 “We aren’t going to lay down weapons.
 We will protect the country,” the Ukrainian president said.
 “Our weapon is our truth, and our truth is that it’s our land, our country, our children.
 And we will defend all of that.”

-Zelenskyy said in a second video later Saturday Moscow’s plan to quickly seize the capital and install a puppet government had been unsuccessful.
-In an emotional speech, he accused the Russian forces of hitting civilian areas and infrastructure.

-The president’s whereabouts were kept secret after he told European leaders in a call Thursday that he was Russia’s No. 1 target — and that they might not see him again alive.

 The U.S. government urged Zelenskyy early Saturday to evacuate Kyiv but he turned down the offer, according to a senior American intelligence official with direct knowledge of the conversation.
-The official quoted the president as saying that “the fight is here” and that he needed anti-tank ammunition but “not a ride.”

-The official spoke on condition of anonymity because he was not authorized to speak to the media.
+The official, who spoke on condition of anonymity because he was not authorized to speak to the media, quoted the president as saying he needed anti-tank ammunition but “not a ride.”

-Ukraine’s health minister reported Saturday that 198 people,, including three children, have been killed and more than 1,000 others have been wounded since the Russian offensive started before dawn Thursday.
-It was unclear whether the figure included both military and civilian casualties.

-Ukrainian officials say hundreds of Russians have been killed in the first days of fighting.
-Russian authorities released no casualty figures.

-The U.N. estimates that up to 4 million could flee if the fighting escalates.
-Refugees arriving in the Hungarian border town of Zahony said men of fighting age were not being allowed to leave Ukraine.
+Hundreds of thousands of Ukrainians have been on the move, seeking safety in the west of the country or beyond., The U.N. estimates that up to 4 million could flee if the fighting escalates.
+Refugees arriving in the Hungarian border town of Zahony said men between 18 and 60 were not being allowed to leave Ukraine.

 “My son was not allowed to come.
 My heart is so sore, I’m shaking, I can’t calm down, they did not let him come,” said Vilma Sugar, 68.